battlecode/battlecode-server-2017/specs.md

 - Each robot also has an individual 'supply' count.
 A robot's supply decreases as it performs actions or runs code.
 Robots without supply will still be able to perform actions and/or run code, but with penalties to action frequency and/or bytecode limit.
 - Robots have two delay timers, a weapon delay and a core delay (for all non-attack actions).
 However, attacking and moving are not completely separate, as performing an attack may also increase core delay, and vice versa.
 - To communicate between robots, you can post and read integers to and from a team-shared array.
 - The layout and details of the map are not initially revealed.
+All MapLocations are offset by the same random amount.
 However, robots know the location of allied and enemy HQs and TOWERs.

 Robot Overview [bcd04]
 --------------